Exploring weight initialization, diversity of solutions, and degradation in recurrent neural networks trained for

-Let's begin describing a simple temporal task.
-In this task, when the network has a stimulus at the input (a Gaussian pulse with noise), it has to respond with a pulse at the output matching the input and no response otherwise.
-We trained the network to have a fixed delay between the signal and the output response that we proposed.
-If there is no stimulus, the output has to be close to zero.
-We considered a time series of 200 mS length, but the length and the position of the stimulus are arbitrary.
+Let's begin describing a simple temporal task considered in Section \ref{description}.
+In this task, when the network has a stimulus at the input (a Gaussian pulse with noise), it has to respond with a pulse at the output matching the input signal, and no response otherwise.

+We trained the network to produce an output pulse at a fixed time delay after an input pulse occurs, and output close to zero if there is no input pulse.
+Time delay is an arbitrary value parameter.

+{This task is parameterized in this simple way to study how the network is capable of learning to respond after a certain interval of time.
+It is a simple task, much simpler than a standard perceptual decision-making task \cite{Britten4745}.
+In that case, the network must also learn to integrate a signal for a certain period of time and then a second time interval to respond.
+Here we are just training the network to learn to estimate one given time interval.
+We are interested in studying that process.
+In Section \ref{pulse_studies}, we show a study of how this temporal task is affected by varying the temporal interval or the size of the network.
+This is useful because it gives a minimal benchmark for time and network size for network hyperparameters studies and for other more complex tasks.}

-In Figure \ref{fig_02} we show 6 samples of testing data set and the response of the network that was successfully trained to perform the task.
-The green line in the plot represents the input.
-The black thick line is the target signal and red line the network output.
-The network was trained as described in the previous section.
-This task was used in the scale studies presented in section \ref{pulse_studies}.
+In Figure \ref{fig_02}, we show the simulations for two different input samples.
+The same neural network is considered and trained to memorize and reproduce a Gaussian pulse with noise at the input, after a 20 ms delay.
+If there is no pulse, the network must output a zero signal.
+This task was used in the scaling studies presented in Section \ref{pulse_studies}.